Softhouse/kubernetes.rocks/md/index.md

  - Docker is only as safe as what you run
 - Cloud providers have private repos

-Note: In your org, you'll need a private registry, since docker is data intensive
+Note: In your org, you'll need a private registry, unless you want to share your code, and docker can be data intensive

 # Dockerfile